lauralola/PP2/README.md

 #### Player area

 The player area again is kept simple in design.
-It initially displays a '0' and each time the player selects hit and a card is dealt the total score for the player is displayed for them.
+It initially displays '0' and each time the player selects hit and a card is dealt the total score for the player is displayed for them.
 This should help them decide if they want another card to add to this or to hold their score.
 Once the reset button is selected, this area returns to displaying a '0'.
 On smaller screen sizes the display and font reduce in size, however the overall look appears the same as on larger devices.

 ![Player Area](./assets/images/readme-images/phone.png)